Haggai

 1. 1God calls the people to stop neglecting the temple and rebuild it, exposing the connection between their misplaced priorities and the economic hardships they have been suffering, and the people respond in obedience.

-2. 2God encourages the discouraged builders by promising that the glory of the new temple will surpass the old, teaches through a priestly ruling that defilement — not holiness — is contagious, and closes with the messianic promise that Zerubbabel will be God's signet ring.
+2. 2God encourages the discouraged builders with the promise that the new temple's glory will surpass the old; a priestly ruling illustrates that defilement is contagious in a way holiness is not; and the book closes with the messianic declaration that Zerubbabel will be God's signet ring.